git-pull/tao-of-tmux/manuscript/10-scripting.md

 ## Aliases {#aliases}

 tmux supports a variety of alias commands.
-So, don't feel you always have to type `tmux attach`. *Aliases*, alongside [fnmatch-style pattern commands](#fnmatch), make it intuitive to type those commands in a pinch.
+With aliases, instead of typing `tmux attach-session` to attach a session, `$ tmux attach` could do the trick.

 Most aliases come to mind via intuition and are a lot friendlier than typing the full hyphenated commands.